ericsonga/APCSAReview/_sources/HiddenFiles/topic-6-6-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Finish the method to return the average given an array of integers (the parameter).
-The method should return a double value.
+        Finish the method to return the average of the elements in an array arr given as the parameter.
+The method should return the average.
         ~~~~
         import java.util.Arrays;